acch/tinysync/README.md

 **Q:** Automatic synchronization doesn't work, what can I do?

-**A:** First of all, ensure that you have the `inotifywatch` binary installed.
+**A:** First of all, ensure that you have the `inotifywait` binary installed.
 On most distributions it is provided by a package *inotify-tools*.

-If `inotifywatch` is indeed installed but you are attempting to synchronize a large directory you may need to adapt the kernel parameter */proc/sys/fs/inotify/max_user_watches*.
+If `inotifywait` is indeed installed but you are attempting to synchronize a large directory you may need to adapt the kernel parameter */proc/sys/fs/inotify/max_user_watches*.
 In such case you will encounter the following error message when trying to run `autosync.sh`:

 ```
 Failed to watch ...; upper limit on inotify watches reached!